femou1/pb-handbooks/tms_handbook.md

 **You must be an Inquisitor+ to host an Official Syndicate Raid.**

 Marks can be earned during an official raid.
 The amount given varies depending on the raid level and how long you attended it.
 Behavior and participation during the raid are taken into account.

-[details="Practice Raid"]
+[details="Standard Raid"]
-These raids are meant to be practice, as no marks are given to attendees.
-These can be hosted by Inquisitor+.
-One mark is possible as a bonus, but not required to be given.
+Standard raids, previously known as level 2 raids, award up to 5 Marks, 6-7 Marks with bonus.
+These can be hosted by Inquisitor+
 [/details]
-[details="Level 1 raid"]
-Level 1 raids award up to 3 Marks.
-These can be hosted by Inquisitor+ [/details]
-[details="Level 2 raid"]
-Level 2 raids award up to 5 Marks.
-These can be hosted by Inquisitor+ [/details]
 [details="MEGA raid"]
-MEGA raids award up to 9 Marks.
+MEGA raids award up to 10 Marks, 12 Marks with bonus.
 These are organized by Instructor+.
 Inquisitor+ can host a server during these MEGA raids.
 These raids stand out from normal raids as they are multiple raids hosted at once.
 [/details]
-[details="Incursions"]
-Incursions are large events that take place inside PBCC, primarily as a sort of KOTH event.
-Multiple points around the map will be selected as the "hill", which needs to be maintained.
-These primarily give out Level 2 amounts of marks.
-[/details]
 [details="Other Events"]
 Instructors may also host a variety of unique events for a fun and new experience, some that have occurred are listed below.
 - Reverse Raid
 - 10x Freezedown Raid
 - Stabledown
+- Incursions
+--- Incursions are large events that take place inside PBCC, primarily as a sort of KOTH event.
+Multiple points around the map will be selected as the "hill", which needs to be maintained.
 [/details]
+[details="PBOP Objectives"]
+- PBOP Blowout
+--- This objective is exclusive to the [PBOP](https://www.roblox.com/games/758601306/Pinewood-Builders-Oil-Platform) facility.
+--- Objective: Achieve a blowout by closing oil valves and gas valves to build up pressure.
+--- A Blowout starts when the PSI of either the oil valves or gas valves reaches 4000 or more.
+[/details]
 [details="Patrol Raids"]
 These raids give 0 marks.
 Can be hosted by a Captain+, these raids are pointed towards PBST Patrols to create a fun event for both parties.
 Patrol raids do not follow normal hosting permissions
 Patrol raids run on a separate schedule from normal raids; allowing them to run at the same time as normal raids.
 These raids also have no cooldown time following them, but only 1 patrol raid can be hosted at a time as they cannot overlap.
 [/details]
 [details="Mayhem Strikes"]
-These raids are not pre-scheduled, but rather are a surprise event that an Inquisitor+ can host in a **public** server.
+These raids are not pre-scheduled, but rather are a surprise event that an Sentinel+ can host in a **public** server.
 Your primary goal can be Melt, Freeze, or Chaos, with a secondary goal of helping recruit more members into the Syndicate.
 These strikes will give up to 1 mark per attendee, at the hosts discretion, so don't always expect them.

 These are to bring back the original charm of TMS, small group raiding a public server with the resistance being the public server players themselves.
+No Survivor Runs are not to be done during these events.
 It is advised to join the Comms server to get notifications on when these happen.
 You must be 13+ to join it, as per site rules.
 The link is in the Social Links of TMS.
 [/details]
 <br>

 [details="Bonus Marks"]
-During dismissal of a marked raid, the raid host can pick a certain number of attendees to receive the bonus.
+During dismissal of a marked raid, the raid host can pick a certain number of attendees to receive the bonus of 1-2 marks.

 Recommended:
 00-19 attendees : 1 recruit & 1 ranked member